earlduque/ServiceNow-Developer-Training/Standards/Portal.md

 - Design widgets to be re-usable
 - Do not edit other application widgets without permission
 - Copy out-of-box widgets and edit the copy instead of editing the original.
+- Be aware of how many libraries you import as it can impact performance.

 ### Pages